On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Simulation studies

-The MRP-S approach uses the available cells in the nonprobability sample and assumes that the population cell counts are known.
 The MRP-P and MRP-INT approaches use all population cells with known counts.
 The MRP-R method uses available cells in the reference sample and applies the weighted finite population Bayesian bootstrap (WFPBB) to estimate the population cell counts. \cite{fpbb14} propose WFPBB as a nonparametric method of generating synthetic populations that can be analyzed as simple random samples by ``undoing" the complex sampling design and accounting for weights.
 The idea is to draw from the posterior predictive distribution of non-observed (nob) data given the observed (obs) data and weights.
 In our simulation study, the reference sample is a simple random sample with equal base weights $w_i=N/n=50000/100$.
 We embed the WFPBB in the MRP-R implementation following the steps below.

 \begin{enumerate} \item \textbf{Resample via Bayesian bootstrap (BB)}: To capture the sampling variability of drawing from the posterior distribution of the population parameters given the data from the ``parent" (original) sample, we generate \textit{L=100} number of BB samples: $B_1,\ldots, B_L$, each of size $n=1000$. \item \textbf{Recalibrate weights}: For each BB sample $B_l$, we recalibrate the bootstrap weights by multiplying the base weights by the number of replicates for unit $i$ in $B_l$ ($r^{l}_{i}$) and normalizing the weights to sum to the population size $N$, so that $w^l_i=N\frac{w_ir^{l}_{i}}{\sum_j w_jr^l_j}$. \item \textbf{Use WFPBB to incorporate sampling weights}: Construct the initial P\'{o}lya urn based on the BB sample with their corresponding replicate weights $w^l_i$'s and draw $N-n$ units with probability